rtakak/reddit-Place-Image-Formatter/README.md

 Give the name of your file then the extension.

-CREATED BY : rtakak & mikesingleton |
+CREATED BY : rtakak
-MODIFY BY : Maxime66410
+Contributions by : Maxime66410 & mikesingleton